All Japan Women DreamSlam I

 Date: April 2nd, 1993

 I am going to do something that I normally don't do, and that is give a brief prelude to explain what is going on during this event.
 I had to do a fair bit of research myself, so I am going to try to save you the trouble.
-This review is different then most as I really know very little about Joshi.
-I have watched a few matches here and there, but in terms of its history and rivalries.. well I have no idea.
-So I am reviewing this with some back knowledge but in general as a newbie.
+This review is different than most as I really know very little about Joshi.
+I have watched a few matches here and there, but in terms of its history and rivalries... well I have no idea.
+So I am reviewing this with some background knowledge but in general as a newbie.
 So if I don't "get" any references to past matches or past storylines, that is why.

 From the early 90s until 1995 or so, Joshi (Japanese women's wrestling) was in its glory years.
 The stars were hard hitting and tough (unlike most American women wrestling), and during that time period it wasn't uncommon for their big shows to have over 15,000 people in attendance.
 One of the largest promotions was All Japan Women (AJW), which was active up until 2005.
 This particular show, DreamSlam, was hosted by AJW but they invited other Joshi promotions to challenge their stars.
 Each match showcases an AJW wrestler(s) versus a wrestler from Japanese Women's Pro, Ladies Legends Pro Wrestling, Frontier Martial-Arts Wrestling, or Empresa Mundial de Lucha Libre.
 Such a summit was unprecedented which made this event one of the most important in Joshi history at the time it took place.